How to Prepare for the NSW Opportunity Class 2019

 The opportunity classes are held in around 78 government-aided schools across NSW(New South Wales).
-Their main aim is to provide an intellectual and innovative educational environment for the students of high caliber.
+Their main aim is to provide an intellectual and innovative educational environment for students of high calibre.

-The OC test is prepared by the Australian Council of Education and Research (ACER) and held every year in the month of July where Year 4 students appear to gain position in the OC classes.
+The OC test is prepared by the Australian Council of Education and Research (ACER) and held every year in the month of July when Year 4 students appear to gain a position in the OC classes.
 However, this test is quite competitive hence parents should start preparing their children accordingly.

 Understanding the Test Format

-- Reading (20 questions) – The reading section aims to assess the comprehension skills of the students as for how well they can extract information from the passage.
+- Reading (20 questions) – The reading section aims to assess the comprehension skills of the students as to how well they can extract information from the passage.

-- Mathematics (20 questions) – The mathematics section comprises of questions about basic arithmetic, geometry, and graphs.
+- Mathematics (20 questions) – The mathematics section comprises questions about basic arithmetic, geometry, and graphs.